 Since I am bound by a confidentiality agreement with CNBC, I cannot disclose the outcome of the result.
 However, for a Maltese person to be chosen as a finalist for this prestigious competition is already a victory on its own.

+Following the presentation of the project locally and internationally, have other companies show their interest in the HOTER project?
 To date, the interest in the project has been exclusively from overseas.
 I have been approached by Chinese, French and Portuguese investors and potential end-users of the process.
 Last Friday, I was also approached by an Irish hotelier whose hotel is in the planning stage but who will not get a development permit if it does not treat its wastewater.

 All these contacts were the result of the exposure from The Good Entrepreneur website since the CNBC programme about my project had not yet been shown.
 My one-minute video clip about my project got more than 1500 hits, the highest from the 200 plus project ideas submitted.